-Through the study of timber and the methods of timber processing students develop an understanding of the properties and characteristics of different types of timber.
+Through the study of mixed materials and the methods of mixed materials processing students develop an understanding of the properties and characteristics of different types of mixed materials.

-Design Technology (Wood) at Year 10 students explore and understand Technology by applying theoretical and practical outcomes to develop a product produced from timber.
+Product Design & Technologies: Mixed Materials at Year 10 students explore and understand Product Design & Technologies by applying theoretical and practical outcomes to develop a product produced from mixed materials.

-The focus for Design Technology is on developing student skills in the preparation, of design briefs and to further develop students understanding of the Technology Process (Investigating and Designing; Producing; Analysing and evaluating) and its application in the Technology studies process.
+The focus for Product Design & Technologies is on developing student skills in the preparation, of design briefs and to further develop students understanding of the Product Design & Technologies Process (Investigating and Designing; Producing; Analysing and evaluating) and its application in the Product Design & Technologies studies process.